OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-creating-a-3d-like-card-with-a-subtle-shadow-using-only-css/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card with a subtle shadow using only CSS

 This challenge focuses on creating a visually appealing card element with a 3D-like effect using only CSS.
 We'll achieve this using box-shadow and subtle gradients to simulate depth and light interaction.
 No images or JavaScript are required.
 The style will be clean and modern, suitable for a portfolio or blog.